nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/DataPLAN.md

 <figure><img src="../img/dataplan_after_deselect.png" alt="After deselect checkboxes" style="width:100%"><figcaption style="margin: auto;">Figure 3: If some of the checkboxes are deselected in quesiton 2, the respective counterparts in the DMP text will be removed.</figcaption></figure>

-For specific information which is unique between different project, such as "project name" and "project aim".
-The users can can type text in the respective input fields, then the counter parts in the DMP will also be updated lively.
+For specific information which is unique between different project, such as the "project name" and the "project aim", the users can can type text in the respective input fields.
+The counter parts in the DMP will be updated lively as well.

 ## The templates can be customized
 All the templates prepared and provided by the DataPLAN are customizable.
 DataPLAN has a user-defined template section (Fig. 4) where the template are editable and can be directly loaded into the DataPLAN.